JakubReha/LightGCN-PyTorch/README.md

-# Our README
-*for the original README scroll down*

 ### Dataset
 We are using the Movie Lens Small Dataset.
 This dataset is retrived from <https://grouplens.org/datasets/movielens/> and is preprocessed with the file `ml-latest-small.py`.